Tim-KS/Weather-Dashboard/README.md

 ## Planned features
--See a 5 day forecast for any given location
+- See a 5 day forecast for any given location
--See an hourly forecast for each day via a dropdown menu -Convert error alert into a Modal
+- See an hourly forecast for each day via a dropdown menu
+- Convert error alert into a Modal
--Clean up the GUI
+- Clean up the GUI
--UV index and associated warnings
+- UV index and associated warnings